Manish7011/Thread-In-Java/README.md

 * Waiting/Blocked/Sleeping: All three are same with common concept "thread is not eligible to run".
 	- Running -> Waiting, Waiting -> Runnable, Runnable -> Running
 	- There are several ways to get into this state
-		1. A thread may blocked because it's waiting for the resourse
+		1. A thread may blocked because it's waiting for the resource
 		2. A thread may be sleeping because the thread's run code tells it to sleep for some period of time
 		3. A thread may be waiting because the thread's code causes it to wait
 	- One thing is for sure that one thread does not tell another thread to block